tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

 NOTE: Only one person will need to submit the issue.
 The title for your issue should be `Your Names - Project 3`.

-Also, be sure to add your project to the google doc that will become available Wed/Thurs of project week.
+Also, be sure to add your project to the [Project 3 Google Doc](https://docs.google.com/spreadsheets/d/1BDYu_h-ejdhGK7OExtKRv8nO5drGDS91jAgs3rkzMNU/edit#gid=0).

 ## Attendance
 You are required to be present at 10:00 am EDT each day during the project.
 We will be taking attendance - this will count for both morning and afternoon attendance.